LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru.md

 4. Port Nyanzaru is built to handle Chult's heavy rainfall and citizens ignore all but the worst storms.
 Rain catchers and waterwheels are visible on many buildings to make productive use of the rain.
 Immense rain gutters run along every street to prevent flooding.

-5. Flowers and green plants sprout out of every crack and seam of Nyanzaru's stone streets and buildings.
-Nyanzaru's residents must manage the plants to prevent damage to the city's structures, and a few abandoned buildings are collapsing under creeping vines and moss.
+5. Flowers and green plants sprout out of every crack and seam of the city's stone streets and buildings.
+Port Nyanzaru's residents must manage the plants to prevent damage to the city's structures, and a few abandoned buildings are collapsing under creeping vines and moss.

 6. A gargantuan dragon turtle called [Aremag](dramatis_personae.md#aremag) patrols the Bay of Chult and demands treasure from ships that pass through while going to or from Port Nyanzaru.